ElektraInitiative/libelektra/doc/INSTALL.md

         deb     [trusted=yes] https://build.libelektra.org/debian/ wheezy main
         deb-src [trusted=yes] https://build.libelektra.org/debian/ wheezy main

+To get all packaged plugins, bindings and tools install:

+	apt-get install libelektra4-all

+For a small installation with command-line tools available use:

+	apt-get install elektra-bin

 If you want to rebuild Elektra from Debian unstable or our repositories, add a `deb-src` entry to `/etc/apt/sources.list`